Sumanta8670/sweet-shop-management-system/README.md

 ### AI Tools Used

-- **Claude 3.5 Sonnet (Anthropic)**: Primary AI assistant for code generation and architecture
+- **Claude 3.5 Sonnet (Anthropic)**: Primary AI assistant for code generation, Architecture scaffolding guide, Deployment Guide, Documentation Guide.
-- **GitHub Copilot**: IDE-based code suggestions and completions

 ### How I Used AI

 #### 1. Project Architecture & Planning

-- Used Claude to brainstorm the overall application architecture
+- Took guidance from Claude to refine and validate the overall application architecture
-- Generated boilerplate code for Spring Boot project structure
+- Used AI assistance for reference while setting up the initial Spring Boot project structure
-- Created DTO and entity class definitions
+- Leveraged AI suggestions to review and improve DTO and entity class definitions

 #### 2. Backend Development

-- Generated JWT security configuration and JwtUtil class
+- Took AI guidance to design JWT security configuration and used limited code generation support for complex parts of the JwtUtil implementation
-- Created exception handling framework and GlobalExceptionHandler
+- Used AI suggestions to structure the exception handling approach and refine the GlobalExceptionHandler
-- Implemented UserService, SweetService, and repositories
+- Leveraged AI assistance selectively while implementing UserService, SweetService, and repository layers, especially for complex logic
-- Generated controller endpoints with proper validation
+- Used AI-generated references to shape controller endpoints and validation patterns, followed by manual customization
 - Wrote comprehensive unit tests for services using Mockito and JUnit 5

 #### 3. Frontend Development

-- Generated React component structure using modern hooks
+- Took AI guidance to design the overall React component structure and applied modern hooks with manual refinements
-- Created Zustand store configurations for state management
-- Implemented API client with Axios interceptors
-- Generated form components with validation
+- Used AI suggestions as reference while configuring the Zustand store, with selective code generation for complex state logic
+- Leveraged AI assistance for designing the Axios API client and generated interceptor logic for authentication and error handling
+- Used AI-generated patterns to build form components and validation, followed by manual adjustments based on requirements
-- Created responsive Tailwind CSS styling
+- Took design guidance from AI for responsive Tailwind CSS utility usage and customized styles manually
-- Built routing structure with React Router v6
+- Used AI support to outline the routing structure with React Router v6 and implemented the final configuration myself

 #### 4. Testing & Quality Assurance